Meet Buddy, your new spirometry coach

 There are many things you can do to keep your heart and lungs healthy, including

 1. Stop smoking!
 When you smoke, you are at high risk for developing many health-related problems, especially COPD and heart failure.
+Smoking cessation programs have been found to be highly effective at improving outcomes and reducing all-cause mortality in people with COPD.

 2. No vaping either!
 E-cigarettes are often thought of as a safe alternative to smoking, but there is growing research associating vaping with lung injury.